 Given the large size of Boston, it’s still considered a walkable city.
 When you’re in a hurry or have a considerable distance to cover however, taking public transportation can save you time.
 Fortunately, public transport in Boston is diverse, covers a lot of ground, is reliable and affordable.

 If you prefer to have a shorter commute, you can consider renting an apartment from Blueground.
 Many of the fully-furnished apartments available for mid to long-term rent are in Boston’s sought after neighborhoods, like South End and the Financial District.
 The turnkey apartments all come completely move-in ready from day one.
-The flexible lease terms that Blueground offers allows guests to move between apartments and explore various neighborhoods.
+The flexible lease terms that Blueground offers allow guests to move between apartments and explore various neighborhoods.
 If you find your favorite area but it’s across the city from the office, download the Guest App to plan your daily commute.
+The app also gives you access to tools such as paying rent online and requesting cleaning and maintenance.

 The Metropolitan Boston Transit Authority (MBTA) is Boston’s public transportation system.
 It encompasses the subway system, commuter rail trains, buses, and ferries.